+BreezePlayTM LLC ("BreezePlay"), headquartered in Charlotte, NC, is an energy solutions provider serving the needs of residents and utilities via partnership programs with major utilities.
+BreezePlay offers a proprietary monitoring system called EnviroScapeTM, which is the only residential consumer energy management product on the market that monitors residential energy consumption 24/7 to provide actual usage and rate data, and that enables customers the ability to automatically adjust systems to effect consumption and automate savings.
 BreezePlay's unique technology process and business model gives it significant advantages over other home energy management systems, which are generally too complex, too expensive, and/or require smart meters.
-Unlike many other software solutions in the marketplace, utilities are encouraged to be strategic partners with BreezePlay, but the business model is not reliant on their participation.
+Unlike many other software solutions in the marketplace, utilities are encouraged to be strategic partners with BreezePlay but the business model is not reliant on their participation.
 There is a pay per-unit installation price, as well as a monthly fee to BreezePlay for ongoing monitoring.
 Interactive, real-time, consumer energy management using smart grid technology has been an imperative goal of utilities for years and many are aggressively pursuing the BreezePlay system.
-We valued our investment in BreezePlay at the price it was being sold to unrelated third parties in a private placement (250,000 shares at \$1.00 per share).
+We valued the 250,000 shares we received in BreezePlay at \$250,000, the price at which BreezePlay was selling its common stock to unrelated parties.